Add Growing Blueberries

 The following information should help get your blueberry growing season off to a fine start.
 They are well worth growing as they are high in antioxidants and contain super levels of Vitamin C and fiber.

-Location, Location, Location - How To Grow Blueberries
+Location is Everything - How To Grow Blueberries Successfully

 If you are interested in growing blueberry bushes, it is important to choose the right part of your yard.
-Depending on the variety of blueberry bush selected, plants grow well in full sun but can also tolerate part shade.
-Although shade won't stop blueberries from forming, there will be much less than if they are planted in a sunnier location.
+Depending on the variety selected, plants grow well in full sun but can also tolerate part shade.
+Although shade won't stop berries from forming, there will be much less than if they are planted in a sunnier location.

 You may not automatically think of this but do avoid planting blueberries anywhere near a home's foundation.
 The bushes won't hurt the foundation but concrete and brick foundations can contain lime.
 This can raise the PH of nearby soil to undesirable levels.
 It is best not to take chances.